- 1 Introduction and aims

 Often, in a discussion about harassment and code of conduct, the principle of Freedom of Speech comes up.
 Obviously, we value Freedom and don't aim to limit it.
 But this also includes the freedom to feel safe!

 Moreover, this is the openSUSE conference/Summit.
 We, the openSUSE community, organize it.
-And we want to have a pleasant environment for all attendants, not just a specific subset of contributors.
+And we want to have a pleasant environment for all attendees, not just a specific subset of contributors.
 So we set these rules.
 Those who wish to exercise their 'Freedom of Speech' irrespective of how it makes others feel can do so on their own, not at the openSUSE conference!

 How will you decide what is bad or OK?